nyu-systems/CLM-GS/release_scripts/mip360_README.md

 ## Notes on Hyperparameters

 1. **Pre-allocation Capacity**: In `release_scripts/mip360.sh`, we have `--prealloc_capacity 7_000_000` to specify the number of Gaussians to pre-allocate in CPU pinned memory when using `--clm_offload` mode.
-If you have limited CPU memory (< 8GB), you may encounter out-of-memory errors.
-In this case, reduce densification aggressiveness and lower the `--prealloc_capacity` value accordingly.
+If you have limited CPU memory (< 8GB), you may encounter CPU out-of-memory errors.
+In this case, you should reduce densification aggressiveness and lower the `--prealloc_capacity` value accordingly.

 2. **Batch Size**: We use `--bsz 4` for all scenes in these experiments.